H. B. Hollins: Meadow Farm and East Islip

 After Hollins's bankruptcy, Meadow Farm, the country manor, was sold to Charles L. Lawrence along with 116 acre bordering the Great South Bay and Champlin Creek.
 The family renovated one of the farmhouses on the northern portion of the approximately 480 acre remaining to which they relocated.
 After the death of Mrs. H. B. Hollins, a month after her husband, her daughter Marion as the administrator of the estate sold most of the property not utilized by the family.

 Meadow Farm was demolished in 2002/03 as part of the Harbour View project.
 This project was completion of The Moorings, a wealthy gated community by the subdividing Meadow Farm's remaining 16 acre into 11 lots.
 The purchaser of the 5.88 acre parcel (now 150 Meadowfarm Road) containing Meadow Farm learned the cost of refurbishing the mansion would have well exceeded $1 million and opted to replace it with a newer estate.
 According to a New York Times article written in 1999, the new estate's owner planned to salvage marble fireplaces, paneling and other appurtenances from the mansion.

 Remnants of Hollins's Meadow Farm can still be found off of Dock Road, including the original gates now leading to a small community named after the family, Hollins Estates.
 The once private road leading to the manor house was named Hollins Lane.
 The Hollins stable and clock tower remain as a residential house at 37 Blackmore Lane.
 A carriage house, located west of Meadowfarm Road and last used as a residence, was demolished in the late 1980s to make way for a subdivision.
 At 35 Blackmore Lane is what was believed to have been the estate manager's (Blackmore) house, which had been moved from another location nearby.

 At 42 Blackmore Lane is a structure on a 5 acre parcel which also belonged to Hollins.
 It was the renovated farmhouse they relocated to after parting with Meadow Farm.
 Harvard Class books from the 1930s were found in the house in the 1980s - a member of the Hollins family was pictured in those books.

 A company, Yarmouth Estates of Bay Shore, New York, has purchased the house at 42 Blackmore and is requesting a subdivision.
 Harry Hollins Jr.'s estate house, designed by the architectural firm of Cross & Cross and built in 1907, remains at 18 Crick Holly Lane and Gerald Hollins' home remains at 180 Bayview Avenue.
 The carriage house for Gerard Hollins' house still stands at 158 Bayview Ave and is now used as a private residence.
-Gerald Hollins later built a home on White Oak Lane, which still stands and is now the visitor's center for the South Shore Nature Center.
+Gerald Hollins later built a home on White Oak Lane, which still stands and is now the visitor center for the South Shore Nature Center.